My entire career is based on three skills. This is how I went from peon to CEO.

 LEARN TO CODE with Coach Lee Tratnyek

 “Lee was a great help!
-With his help I was able to get a job in the tech industry by creating some really great goals and acting towards them.
+With his help I was able to use a website builder for beginners and get a job in the tech industry by creating some really great goals and acting towards them.
 It’s always great having a second set of eyes looking over your code, and Lee was happy to do this.
 Highly recommended!” –Ben

 LEARN TO MEDITATE with Coach John Keizer